Klaus Mikaelson: Portrayal

 Morgan disclosed that his character was inspired by figures such as James Spader’s early roles, Lestat from Interview with the Vampire, Hannibal Lecter, and Robert Knepper’s T-Bag from Prison Break.
-He highlighted a blend of “dangerous charm” and unpredictability, stating, “He could kiss you or kill you … it would be the same thing to him.”

-Morgan shaped Klaus’s presence with physical stillness and assured poise, embodying an immortal being who views most threats with indifference.
-He enhanced this with refined traits, depicting a character who might relish opera or poetry moments before erupting into violence.
+He pointed to a combination of dangerous charm and unpredictability as the core of what he was going for, Stating, "I saw some of his stuff later on and thought, I'll try to bring some of those elements into it.
+But I really felt like Klaus should have a stillness and a confidence".

-Behind the scenes, Morgan revealed a long-standing fascination with characters initially perceived as antagonistic yet rich with evolving moral depth, a trend he maintained in later roles, such as James Ackerson in Halo.
+Behind the scenes, Morgan revealed a long-standing fascination with characters initially perceived as antagonistic yet rich with evolving moral depth, A trend he maintained in later roles, such as Colonel James Ackerson in Halo.